akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 ==========================================================

 .. note::
-    The code inside this cookbook entry is visible in src directory, you can clone pim-dev then do a symlink and install
+    The code inside this cookbook entry is visible in src directory, you can copy/paste the code in your installed PIM (or do a symlink) to use it

 .. note::
     The code inside this cookbook entry requires you to install the `akeneo/custom-entity-bundle`_ package.